Key Issues Moving Through the MAGA-hijacked Courts

 -

-A Republican-appointed federal judge in Virginia blocked the federal government from enforcing its ban on federally licensed firearm dealers from selling handguns to people under 21 years old.
-The 4th Circuit held this case’s appeal in abeyance pending the decision in the challenge to Maryland’s law.
+Republican-appointed federal judges in Virginia and West Virginia struck down the federal ban on federally licensed firearm dealers from selling handguns to people under 21 years old.
+The 4th Circuit will hear oral arguments in the DOJ's appeals on January 30, 2025.

 -

-Status: Pennsylvania has asked SCOTUS to reverse the 3rd Circuit ruling.
-The challengers to Maryland’s law have until November to seek Supreme Court review of the 4th Circuit’s ruling.
+Status: The Minnesota plaintiffs have until January 17 to seek Supreme Court review of the 8th Circuit’s ruling.

 Can the federal government ban illegal drug users from possessing guns?